wootguy/Glitch-Life/readme.txt

 -------------------------- Quick Start Guide --------------------------

-1) Place the files in your 'svencoop' folder.
+1) Place the files in your 'svencoop_addon' folder.
 That folder is located here:
-   /Steam/steamapps/common/Half-Life/svencoop/
+   /Steam/steamapps/common/Sven Co-op/svencoop_addon/
-   Do not place the files in 'svencoop/maps' or any other subdirectory.
+   Do not place the files in 'svencoop_addon/maps' or any other subdirectory.

 2) Open gsrand_config.txt and scroll all the way to the bottom.
 You will see "[maps]".
 This is where you specify which maps you want randomized.